 The amplification of the DNA is taken place in a temperature-depended cyclic manner.
-The denaturation occurred at 94°C, annealing at 55 °C 65°C and extraction of the newly grown DNA occurred at 72°C.
+The denaturation occurs at 94°C, annealing at 55 °C 65°C and extraction of the newly grown DNA occur at 72°C.

 See the PCR cycles in the figure below,